 Since 2017, OFS has provided 8 cohorts of classes for 118 participants.

 Research shows that around 80% of female inmates have experienced or will experience domestic or sexual violence in their lifetime.
-Unfortunately, our data from RISE was able to confirm these high rates of victimization within our program.
+Unfortunately, our data from RISE confirmed these high rates of victimization within our program.

 Quotes from RISE participants: